-- Not earning any D's or F's

-- Rank in the top 80 students in the 7th and 8th grade and have at least a 3.00 GPA

-- Following all handbook rules.
+- Not earning any D's or F's - Have at least a 3.25 GPA parents can require a higher GPA for their child to earn level 1 privileges.
+Contact the middle school office to set this up. - Following all handbook rules.